ChristianTremblay/bsit-bob/doc/glossary.md

 ### Function (s223:Function)
 [Open223 term](https://explore.open223.info/s223/Function)

-A `Function` is used to model transfer and/or transformation of information (i.e. `Property`).
+A `Function` is used to model transfer and/or transformation of information (i.e., `Property`).
 It has relations to input Properties and output Properties.
 The actual algorithms that perform the transformations are described in CDL and are out of scope of the 223 standard.

 ### Sensor (s223:Sensor)
 [Open223 term](https://explore.open223.info/s223/Sensor)